ManInTurtleneck/Embedded-in-Embedded-Final-Project/readme.md

 # This was a final project from the Embedded In Embedded Group at University of Calgary in collaboration with Chamer5465.
-Please view his repository at https://github.com/Chamer5465/EIE_Project/tree/master
+We forked the master branch provided to us by the EIE group and over the course of 2 months created a game of battleship that shocks you.
+Unfortunately my commits did not appear on my profile, please view my partners repository at https://github.com/Chamer5465/EIE_Project/tree/master

 ## Compiling reference